daipom/fluent-tail_checker/README.md

 ### Collection ratio check

-`tailcheck` checks collection ratio of each watching pos entry.
+`fluent-tailcheck` checks collection ratio of each watching pos entry.

-By default, `tailcheck` detects log files that have not been collected up to 50% of the filesize.
+By default, `fluent-tailcheck` detects log files that have not been collected up to 50% of the filesize.
 You can change this threshold by `--ratio` option.
 Please see `Usage` section for details.